orkes-io/docs/docs/how-tos/continuous_integration.md

           file: "super_weather_v2.json"
 ```
 1. Checkout.
 This enables the action to access the files in the repository (since we need to upload them to Conductor).
 2. authenticate.
-If you are using an Orkes version of Conductor, you need to use you Key & Secret to authenticate and create a JWT to upload your workflow.
+When using an Orkes version of Conductor, authentication with a Key & Secret is required to create a JWT to upload the workflow.
    * This uses the ```http-request-action``` to generate the api token at ```https://play.orkes.io/api/token```.
 The Body of the POST is the Key and Secret that we stored in our GitHub Secrets.
 2. Update Workflow 1.
 This is a HTTP PUT request that updates version 1 of the workflow.
 Let's walk through the process:
     * The endpoint is ```'https://play.orkes.io/api/metadata/workflow'```